-This procedure sets out how Crawley u3a will approach problems related to a breach or suspected breach of the agreed Code of Conduct by a member or Trustee and including actions which may be considered to have constituted harassment or discrimination.
-This procedure is intended to ensure any issues are dealt with promptly, fairly, and consistently.
+This procedure sets out how Belper & District U3A will approach problems related to a breach or suspected breach of the agreed Code of Conduct by a member or Trustee.
+This procedure is intended to ensure any issues are dealt with promptly, fairly and consistently.
 All parties are encouraged to take a problem-solving approach to achieve resolution.